armory/docs-cdaas/content/en/iam/manage-rbac-roles/index.md

 You can check that you deleted your role by running `armory config get`.

 When you delete a role, that role is removed from existing users.
 You can accidentally remove the ability for your users to perform actions within CD-as-a-Service.
-A user with no role can still log into the UI but only sees a blank **Deployments** screen:
+A user with no role can still log into the UI but only sees a blank **Deployments** screen and will receive a 'Principal Not Authorized' error:
 {{< figure src="user-no-role.png" >}}